jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 - **For the focus to remain on the trigger when the dropdown is open**.
 Set the `DropDown.hasKeyboardEvents` and `DropDown.restrictFocus` props to `false`.
 Ensuring that focus doesn't shift to the dropdown.

 - The combination of setting those props means the **dropdown no longer automatically open**.
 To handle this, call the `DropDownToggled.openDropDown` method to open it.
-The example above does it on any keypress inside the input, but this is not required.
-Depending on your requirements the dropdown can open at any time.
+The example above does it on any keypress inside the input, but this is not required, the dropdown can open at any time.

 - This combination also means **the arrow keys, escape key, etc no longer allow the user to navigate the dropdown**.
 The public API `DropDown.onKeyDown` takes the keydown event, enabling all the normal keyboard handlers.
 You do not need to move focus from the trigger node to do this.
 Calling this public API method is comparable to simulating a keydown event on the dropdown.
 It provides the same behaviour as if the keydown did happen on the dropdown.